adonisjs/v6-docs/content/docs/http/session.md

 session.flash(request.except(['password']))
 ```

-Finally, if you want to reflash the current flash messages, you can that using `session.reflash` method.
+Finally, if you want to reflash the current flash messages, you can do that using the `session.reflash` method.

 ```ts
 session.reflash()